Pierre-Marie Poisson: Musee du quai Branly

 This museum hold several bronze Poisson medals.
 One, dating to 1930. celebrates agricultural progress in Algeria.

 Bust of Delphin Sagot

 At 76 place de l'Eglise in Échiré in Deux-Sèvres is Poisson's bronze bust of Delphin Sagot executed in 1908 and cast by Hohwiller in Paris.

 "La Seine"

 This bronze study for Poisson's allegory of the river Seine can be seen in the Musée d’Agesci in Niort.
 The original 3 m statue decorated the ocean liner "Ile-de-France"'s dining room.

 Monument to Antoine Proust

 At Saint-Maixent-l'Ecole in Deux Sevres one can see this Poisson work of 1909.

 Le Havre railway station

-A bronze Poisson bas-relief which originally decorated the station bell-tower can now be see inside the station.
+A bronze Poisson bas-relief which originally decorated the station bell-tower can now be seen inside the station.

 Decoration for ocean liners

 The ocean liner "France"

 Poisson's bas-relief " la Fête chez les Ouled-Nail", executed in 1912, was part of the decoration of "France"'s " salle mauresque".